Mo Lovatt and I will be co-convening the third Buxton Battle of Ideas Festival (sponsored by the University of Derby) on Saturday 25 November 2023.

-Professor Dennis Hayes will be speaking at a conference on Hate Speech in central London on 7 May (details to follow)
+I spoke at a conference on Non-Crime Hate Speech in central London on 7 May (a follow-up book is planned)

-Professor Dennis Hayes held a Q and A at the International Conference on Men’s Issues on 16 December 2021.
+I took part in a Q and A at the International Conference on Men’s Issues on 16 December.

-Professor Dennis Hayes was the co-convenor of the Buxton Battle of Ideas festival held in the magnificent Devonshire Dome in Buxton, Derbyshire, on Saturday 30 October.
+I was the co-convenor of the first ever Buxton Battle of Ideas festival held in the magnificent Devonshire Dome in Buxton, Derbyshire, on Saturday 30 October.
 The discussion Should we cancel Cancel culture?‘ had a great panel including Dennis Hayes (AFAF), Andy Shaw (Comedy Unleashed), and Sophie Watson (Free Speech Champions) and Adam Whittaker (Beauty in the Universe).
 Ella Whelan chaired.
 The debate was sponsored by Academics For Academic Freedom (AFAF)

-Professor Dennis Hayes and Professor Eric Kaufmann debated the Higher Education (Freedom of Speech) Bill live on Andrew Doyle’s Free Speech Nation programme on GN News on 10 October.
+Professor Eric Kaufmann and I debated the Higher Education (Freedom of Speech) Bill live on Andrew Doyle’s Free Speech Nation programme on GN News on 10 October.
 It was filmed at the Battle of Ideas Festival in Church House, Westminster, London.